Tantrix in Your Country

 There are quite a few tunable parameters associated with all these considerations, but actually tuning them is very difficult, because the random factor means a "run" of 200 games is required to validate a new parameter value or a change to the algorithm that applies the parameter.
 The current state of GoodBot is probably the end of the line from me - I don't know how to make it any smarter, and making it better without being fundamentally smarter would be extremely time consuming.

-Robot/Goodbot was written by Dave Dyer (ddyer).
+Both Robot and Goodbot were written by Dave Dyer (ddyer).

 2005 Robot improvements